Superleoxxxx/epicmod/README.md

-# epicmod
+# epicmod - terraria accessory mod
 A terraria 1.3.5 mod for tmodloader that adds 42 accessory slots.
 Based on wingslot.

 epic accessory mod
 -adds 42 accessory slots.
 -the mod is based on wingslot
 -they are all non-vanity slots
 -the accessories are not displayed on the player
 -you can't dye the accessories
 -works in multiplayer and singleplayer
--mod made by ama
 -made for terraria 1.3.5 and tmodloader 0.10.1.5

 changelog: